-This section describes the process of sending OpCodes to the APR6016.
-All OpCodes are sent in the same way with the exception of the DIG WRITE and DIG_READ commands The DIG WRITE and DIG_READ commands are described in the Writing Digital Data and Reading Digital Data sections that follow
+This section describes the process of sending OpCodes to the APR6008.
+All OpCodes are sent in the same way with the exception of the DIG WRITE and DIG_READ commands The DIG WRITE and DIG_READ commands are described in the Writing Digital Data and Reading Digital Data sections that follow.

 The minimum SPI configuration needed to send commands uses the DI, /CS, and SCLK pins.
 The device will accept inputs on the DI pin whenever the /CS pin is low.
 OpCode commands are clocked in on the rising edge of the SPI clock.
 Figure 4 shows the timing diagram for shifting OpCode commands into the device.

 Figure 5 is a description of the OpCode stream.
 You must wait for a command to finish executing before sending a new command.
 This is accomplished by monitoring the /BUSY pin.
+You can substitute monitoring of the busy pin by inserting a fixed delay between commands.
+The required delay is specified as Tnext1, Tnext2, Tnext3 or Tnext4.